 The relationship between CBD and THC is majorly associated with the “entourage effect.”
 This theory proposes that the compounds in cannabis or hemp plants like, cannabinoids, terpenes, and flavonoids work together synergistically to produce enhanced effects.

 In other words, CBD and THC will have a more profound effect when used together than when isolated.
-That’s the reason many people prefer to use full-spectrum CBD products that contain a small amount of THC because they work better than a CBD isolate product.
+That’s the reason many people prefer to use full-spectrum CBD products that contain a small amount of THC because they work better than pure CBD isolate.

 The alteration of effects: